 How to Participate

-Share your thoughts by completing the online feedback form.
+British Columbians were invited to share their thoughts by completing an online feedback form.

 Virtual Open House

-This phase of engagement will gather feedback from citizens to help inform options for the Taylor Bridge crossing.
-Individuals and organizations are invited to share their feedback by completing the online questionnaire or submitting a formal written submission.
-This opportunity is intended for all residents of British Columbia.
+This phase of engagement gathered feedback from citizens to help inform options for the Taylor Bridge crossing.
+Individuals and organizations were invited to share their feedback by completing an online questionnaire or submitting a formal written submission.
+This opportunity was intended for all residents of British Columbia.

 This work will help us understand: